emmaod1999/Banks_at_risk/README.md

 The EXIOBASE depository is also not included and can be downloaded (IOT_2022_ixi.zip) here: https://zenodo.org/records/5589597

-Put the EXIOBASE zipfile in the exiobase_download_online folder.
+Put the EXIOBASE zipfile in the exiobase_download_online folder in the Data depository.

 The scripts should be run in the following order:
 1. EXIO_Dependencies.py